 Practice makes perfect!
 The more you paddle board, the better you will become at finding balance and maintaining a good stroke.

 Now that you are comfortable with balance and paddling, what happens if you want to change direction, dare I say, turn?

 That’s right.
 You need to learn how to turn your paddle board.

-Depending on the size of the board and conditions, turning can be pretty easy or difficult.
-But with a bit of practice, you will get the hang of it in no time.
+Your ability to turn the SUP will vary depending on the size of the board and the water/weather conditions.
+But with some practice, you will get the hang of it quickly.

-There is an obvious way to turn your paddle board, which is to keep paddling on one side.
+An obvious way to turn your paddle board is to keep paddling on one side.
 However, this will cause the board to follow a slow, rounded turning radius, which is how most beginners learn to turn their stand-up paddle boards.

 It works, but it’s not the most efficient way to turn.

 A better way to turn your paddle board is by using a sweep stroke.